-Igot a lot of requests to feature the house from the classic 1960s sitcom Bewitched, but until I started researching it, I had never seen a full episode of the show.
+Would you believe that until I started researching the house from the classic 1960s sitcom “Bewitched,” I had never seen a full episode of the show?
 My parents didn’t let us watch anything with witches or ghosts, so the show was banned in our house.
 (Don’t tell them that I went back and watched several seasons of it for this post!
 Ha.)

 In the first season we got to see Darrin (Dick York) and Samantha (Elizabeth Montgomery) go house hunting.
-When Samantha and her mother Endora (Agnes Moorehead) first visit the house at the beginning of Season One, it has just been built.
-It’s empty and bare, and there isn’t a blade of grass in the yard:
+When Samantha and her mother Endora first visit the house at the beginning of Season One, it has just been built, and there isn’t a blade of grass in the yard:

 Samantha fixes the place up with a quick twitch of her nose: